ChekaZ/slate/source/index.html.md

 Rain is a command which is spread accross all Social Channels, mostly used in Discord! - Rain does divide a given amount of Coins to a desired amount of People, so basicly "rain" on them.
 This Feature is also based on activity as well as having a default size of 10 people.

+ <aside class="warning"> Remember to add the Coin you want to Tip on Twitter!</aside>

 > Rain Usage:

 ```shell